 Many carrier services use package dimensions to determine shipping costs.
 This method uses the length, width, and height of the package to calculate a "dimensional weight", also called DIM weight.
 When the DIM weight is greater than the actual weight of the shipment, then the DIM weight is used to find the postage cost.
 While each carrier calculates DIM weight using their own formula, merchants can reduce postage costs by optimizing packaging.
 Learn more about DIM weight.

-The first step to lessening the affects of DIM weight is to optimize packaging.
+The first step to lessening the effects of DIM weight is to optimize packaging.
 Your goal is to use the smallest sized package possible that will still safely protect your products during shipment.
 Learn about package optimization.

 Once you have optimized your packaging, ShippingEasy can help automate your shipping selections.
 By knowing the DIM weight of each package type you use, you can attempt to use packaging with a DIM weight that is less than the actual shipment weight.
 This helps you manage postage costs, will save you time, and reduce human error as you select the best carrier service and packaging for each order.